 - If using a cloth mask, it should have at least two layers of breathable, washable material.

 People with symptoms, a positive test, or exposure to someone with COVID-19 should wear a mask around others.
 Guidance calls for close contacts to wear a mask for 10 days after exposure, and for those who test positive to wear a mask through day 10 after symptoms began if they meet the criteria to be released from isolation before then.
-CDC’s COVID-19 Quarantine and Isolation (Q&I) Calculator is easy to use and tells you what to do if you have tested positive for COVID-19, are experiencing symptoms or are a close contact.
+CDC's Isolation and Exposure Calculator is easy to use and tells you what to do if you have tested positive for COVID-19, are experiencing symptoms, or are a close contact.

 Additional masking information from CDC is available here.

 Vaccination is another tool needed to successfully transition to an endemic status for COVID-19 and remain there.
 COVID-19 vaccines are safe, effective, and are the best way to protect individuals and their loved ones against severe cases of COVID-19.
 Vaccines are proven to be effective against severe disease due to the original SARS-CoV-2 strain as well as its variants and subvariants.
 Individuals ages five years and older are strongly encouraged to get their COVID-19 vaccinations.

 - COVID-19 booster shots are recommended for fully vaccinated people aged 5 years and up once they are due, based on when they received their last dose.
 Like an annual flu shot, a booster shot for COVID-19 is strongly encouraged because it increases protection over time, as the initial vaccination becomes less effective.
 To be clear, an initial COVID-19 vaccination series is still highly effective against the virus, especially severe disease due to it.
 As with any medicine, the initial vaccination wears off over time, so a booster is recommended to maintain a high level of protection.